logzio/synthetic-scripting/README.md

 ![UI third screen](assets/third-screen.png)

-You can define here env variable that can be attach for your lambda function and you can use it in Code Editor as `process.env.KEY` where Key you can define in that section and it will be prepresent inside you lambda function
+Here you can define the environment variable that can be attached to your Lambda function.
+You can use it in the Code Editor as `process.env.KEY`.
+You can define the KEY parameter, which will be present in the Lambda function

 3. On A Fourth tab `Code Editor` you will see.